georgringer/news/Documentation/AdministratorManual/Templates/Snippets/Index.rst

 Use current content element in the template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you ever need information from the content element itself, you can use ``{contentObjectData.header}``.
+If you ever need information from the content element itself, you can use :html:`{contentObjectData.header}`.

 Use current page in the template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you ever need information from the current page, you can use ``{pageData.uid}``.
+If you ever need information from the current page, you can use :html:`{pageData.uid}`.

 Sort tags
 ^^^^^^^^^
-If you want to sort the tags of a news item, you can use a custom ViewHelper or ``EXT:vhs``:
+If you want to sort the tags of a news item, you can use a custom ViewHelper or :file:`EXT:vhs`:

 .. code-block:: html